-2510-Q and 2520-Q (also 3500-Q) Methods for the Study of Theology: This two-credit-course equips students with fundamentals for the study of theology.
+2510-Q Methods for the Study of Theology: This course equips students with fundamentals for the study of theology.
 It will expose them to essential skills such as basic logic, critical thinking, distributed learning and on-line research.
 The skills will be acquired while exploring basic philosophical and theological concepts and producing papers that demonstrate a grasp of the concepts and use of the skills.
+This is a required course for all those in the Bachelor of Theology by Distance Program Phase 1.